 In life there are those once-in-a-lifetime events that quickly come and go and, without realizing it at the moment, they have changed your life.

-It has taken me quite a while to write this post, but I have written so many times about how this trip to Tanzania changed me that I feel this blog wouldn’t be complete without telling this part of my life.
+It has taken me quite a while to write this post, but I have written so many times about how this trip to Tanzania changed me that I feel it important to write about this part of my life.

 In mid-2015 I felt quite discontent with how things were going.
 I was at a place I did not want to be, both personally and professionally.
 I felt lost in my own life with little choice as to where to go.

 Africa had always been one of my big bucket-list items.
-The first time I almost made it was for the 2010 FIFA World Cup in South Africa.
-This wouldn’t happen thanks some of my friends who bailed on the plan, and even though I would check the World Cup off my list in Brasil 2014, Africa still remained a big ticket item for me.
+The first time I almost made it to Africa was for the 2010 FIFA World Cup in South Africa.
+Although I wouldn’t make it then, I was still able to check the World Cup off my list in Brasil 2014.
+However, Africa still remained a big ticket item for me.

 So in January 2016 I gave myself a late Christmas gift and booked a ticket to Tanzania for later that same year.